-right to the highest attainable standard of health, which continues to apply during armed conflict.93 This includes the Government's core obligations to ensure the right to access health facilities, goods and services on a non-discriminatory basis, especially for vulnerable or marginalized groups; access to the minimum essential food which is nutritionally adequate and safe; access to shelter, housing and sanitation and an adequate supply of safe drinking water; the provision of essential drugs; and equitable distribution of health facilities, goods and services.94
+UNAMA once again urges parties to the conflict to abide by the international humanitarian law and international human rights law protecting the sick and wounded and the right to health, including the right to the highest attainable standard of health, which continues to apply during armed conflict.
+This includes the Government's core obligations to ensure the right to access health facilities, goods and services on a non-discriminatory basis, especially for vulnerable or marginalized groups; access to the minimum essential food which is nutritionally adequate and safe; access to shelter, housing and sanitation and an adequate supply of safe drinking water; the provision of essential drugs; and equitable distribution of health facilities, goods and services.

-UNAMA reiterates that medical personnel and facilities exclusively engaged in treating the sick and wounded in Afghanistan are protected from attack based on civilian status.95 Medical personnel provide impartial care to all sick and wounded persons, regardless of affiliation, and continue to enjoy civilian status while carrying out their duties as medical personnel.96 In addition, medical personnel and facilities displaying the distinctive emblems (including the red crescent), and medical personnel, and facilities assigned by the parties to the conflict exclusively to treat the sick and wounded, benefit from special protections under international humanitarian law.97 In compliance with their international legal obligations, both Anti-Government Elements and Afghan national security forces should not impede the provision of care to the wounded and sick by blocking the movement of medical personnel.98 Similarly, medical facilities such as hospitals and clinics and medical transports (for example, ambulances) must be respected and protected by parties to the conflict.99
+UNAMA reiterates that medical personnel and facilities exclusively engaged in treating the sick and wounded in Afghanistan are protected from attack based on civilian status.
+95 Medical personnel provide impartial care to all sick and wounded persons, regardless of affiliation, and continue to enjoy civilian status while carrying out their duties as medical personnel.
+96 In addition, medical personnel and facilities displaying the distinctive emblems (including the red crescent), and medical personnel, and facilities assigned by the parties to the conflict exclusively to treat the sick and wounded, benefit from special protections under international humanitarian law.
+97 In compliance with their international legal obligations, both Anti-Government Elements and Afghan national security forces should not impede the provision of care to the wounded and sick by blocking the movement of medical personnel.
+98 Similarly, medical facilities such as hospitals and clinics and medical transports (for example, ambulances) must be respected and protected by parties to the conflict.
+99